dotnet-websharper/docs/v4.1/csharp/ui.md

 ### Holes

 You can add holes to your template that will be filled by C# code.
 Each hole has a name.
-To fill a hole in F#, call the method with this name on the template instance before finishing with `.Doc()`.
+To fill a hole in C#, call the method with this name on the template instance before finishing with `.Doc()`.

 * `${HoleName}` creates a `string` hole.
 You can use it in text or in the value of an attribute.